New York Attorney General Letitia James sues Trump and The Trump Organization, seeking end to their business in the state and $250 million in relief

 James' office alleged in a 221-page complaint filed Wednesday that Trump, Donald Trump Jr., Ivanka Trump and Eric Trump, as well as others who have served as company executives at the Trump Organization engaged in a yearslong scheme to enrich themselves by inflating the values of a wide swath of properties, stretching across his international real estate empire.

-"Claiming that you have money that you do not have does not amount to the art of the deal, it's the art of the steal," James said.
+"Claiming that you have money that you do not have does not amount to the art of the deal, it's the art of the steal," James said at a news conference Wednesday.
 She added that the investigation involved interviews with more than 65 witnesses.

+During the press conference, James said she was seeking to dissolve Trump's company, but later clarified that dissolution is not among the remedies being sought by her office.

 James' office is asking a judge to revoke the Trump Organization's business certificate, effectively barring it from doing business in New York.
 Her office is seeking to permanently bar Trump and his children named in the suit from serving as officer or director of any business entity in New York, including their family's company.
 It is also requesting a five-year ban on Trump and the company from acquiring real estate in New York or applying for loans from any New York-based company.